spiceai/docs/spiceaidocs/docs/components/data-connectors/duckdb.md

 DuckDB is an in-process SQL OLAP database management system designed for analytical query workloads.
 It is optimized for fast execution and can be embedded directly into applications, providing efficient data processing without the need for a separate database server.

-This connector allows DuckDB [persistent database](https://duckdb.org/docs/connect/overview#persistent-database) to be used as a data source for federated SQL queries.
+This connector allows DuckDB [persistent databases](https://duckdb.org/docs/connect/overview#persistent-database) to be used as a data source for federated/accelerated SQL queries.

 ```yaml
 datasets: